simonkarman/karmannet/README.md

 ## Goal
 The goal of this project is to make it easy to create multiplayer games in C#.
 The project can in theory be used in any framework or game engine, however note that it has been build and tested in the Unity3D game engine.

-The project provides a small layer on top of the TCP networking protocol that makes it easy to synchronise game state across multiple game instances by sending data in pre-defined packets from and to servers and clients.
+The project provides a small layer on top of the TCP networking protocol that makes it easy to synchronise state across multiple game instances by sending data in pre-defined packets from and to servers and clients.
+On top of this it provides a framework for shared state which is the Oracle/Replicator pattern.

 Current limitations and/or drawbacks:
-- Currently under heavy development so the api might receive significant changes up until `version 1.0.0` is released.
+- *Still under development* - The api will receive significant changes up until `version 1.0.0` is released.
-- Additional work is required to get physics simulations up and running since the library doesn't handle latency for this.
+- *No physics simulation support* - Additional work is required to get physics simulations up and running since the library doesn't handle latency for this.
-- UDP protocol is not (yet) supported.
-It might be added at a later point in time.
+- *UDP protocol is not (yet) supported* - Support for UDP might be added at a later point in time.
 Currently there are no plans to add it.
 Once added it will provide a protocol with lower latency but without guarenteed package deliveree.
-- The 'oracle and replicator' pattern has not yet been implemented.
-It will provide an easy way to setup different entity types to be synched across the server and clients.
-- ... and more

 A roadmap for the library can be found on this [trello board](https://trello.com/b/iQpvyCq5/multiplayer).